SBIMB/gen3-dev/README.md

     self._sslobj.do_handshake()
 ssl.SSLError: [SSL: SSLV3_ALERT_HANDSHAKE_FAILURE] sslv3 alert handshake failure (_ssl.c:852)
 ```
 There is an SSL or TLS issue with some of the deployments.
-We can try creating an `cloud08-certs` Kubernetes secrets which contains some of the certificates that exist on the physical host.
-These certificates can be found in the `/etc/ssl/certs` directory.

 We can try creating new certificates for the host (`cloud08`) using `openssl`:
 ```bash
 mkdir -p cloud08_certs